Certified translation

-English speaking countries such as the United Kingdom, the USA, Australia and New Zealand fall on the more relaxed end of the spectrum, and simply require certified translations to include a statement made by the translator attesting to its accuracy, along with the date, the translator's credentials and contact details.
-This is the type of certification that is required by UK government bodies such as the Home Office and the UK Border Agency, as well as by universities and most foreign embassies.
+English speaking countries, such as the United Kingdom, the USA, Australia and New Zealand, fall on the more relaxed end of the spectrum, and simply require certified translations to include a statement made by the translator attesting to its accuracy, along with the date, the translator's credentials and contact details.
+This is the type of certification that is required by UK government bodies, such as the Home Office and the UK Border Agency, as well as by universities and most foreign embassies.

 European countries other than the UK tend to have much stricter laws regarding who can produce a certified translation, with most appointing official certified translators based on them having obtained the local state-regulated qualification.

 Legal requirements

 For legal and official purposes, evidentiary documents and other official documentation are usually required in the official language(s) of a jurisdiction.

 In some countries, it is a requirement for translations of such documents that a translator swear an oath to attest that it is the legal equivalent of the source text.
 Often, only translators of a special class are authorized to swear such oaths.
-In some cases, the translation is only accepted as a legal equivalent if it is accompanied by the original or a sworn or certified copy of it.
+In some cases, the translation is accepted as a legal equivalent only if it is accompanied by the original or a sworn or certified copy of it.

 Even if a translator specializes in legal translation or is a lawyer in their country, this does not necessarily make them a sworn translator.
 The procedure for translating to legal equivalence differs from country to country.

 Argentina

-In compliance with Law #20,305, all public documents (including personal papers and some commercial contracts) have to be translated and signed by a certified "public translator" (traductor público), whose seal and signature have to be legalized on each document by the relevant jurisdiction of the translator's professional body.
-All private persons, companies, the judiciary, and other government departments are subject to this law regarding documents or depositions in a foreign language.
-In order to be certified as a public translator for a major European language, candidates have to attend university courses leading to the professional degree of traductor público.
+In compliance with local laws, all documents written in languages other than Spanish have to be translated into Spanish by a certified licensed translator, pursuant to local laws.
+Generally speaking, all documents to be submitted before official authorities (including personal papers and some commercial contracts) have to be translated and signed by a certified translator ("traductor público"), whose stamp and signature have to be legalized by the relevant professional association that issued the translator's license.
+All private persons, companies, the judiciary, and other government departments are subject to various laws regarding documents or depositions in a foreign language, such as the relevant regulations of the Argentine Civil and Commercial Code, the Argentine Codes of Civil and Criminal Procedure, among others.
+In order to be certified as a "traductor público", candidates have to attend university courses leading to the professional degree of "traductor público" / "traductora pública".